-We serve a diversified and loyal base of customers, depending on the different types of services provided by us, our customers include (i) enterprise customers for our hosting services, spanning many different industries and ranging from internet companies to government entities, from blue-chip enterprises to small- to mid-sized enterprises and (ii) enterprise and individual customers that signed for the Windows Azure and Office 365 services.
-Our average monthly hosting churn rate, based on our core internet data center (IDC) business, was 0.2%, 0.7% and 0.5% in 2015, 2016 and 2017, respectively.
-Our average monthly recurring revenue from our top 20 customers has increased from RMB74.8 million in 2016 to RMB96.4 million (US\$14.8 million) in 2017.
+We serve a diversified and loyal base of customers, depending on the different types of services provided by us, our customers include (i) enterprise customers for our hosting and related services, spanning many different industries and ranging from internet companies to government entities, from blue-chip enterprises to small- to mid-sized enterprises and (ii) individual customers that signed for the Windows Azure and Office 365 services.
+Our average monthly hosting churn rate, based on our core internet data center (IDC) business, was 0.7%, 0.5% and 0.3% in 2016, 2017 and 2018, respectively.
+Our average monthly recurring revenue from our top 20 customers has increased from RMB74.8 million in 2016 to RMB96.4 million in 2017 and to RMB105.9 million (US\$15.4 million) in 2018.